alexfernandez/alexfernandez.github.io/2021/api-first.md

 And even if you don't want to open your software to the world, implementing an API is still a good idea.
-We work with personal data from our users that need to be especially protected, and it makes sense that **nobody** should be able to directly access the data, not even us;
+We work with personal data from our users that requires special protections, and it makes sense that **nobody** should be able to directly access the data, not even us;
 only through a private API, carefully secured and with restricted access,